AxisCommunications/backstage-plugins/plugins/analytics-module-umami/README.md

 ## Introduction

+This plugin is an implementation of the Backstage [AnalyticsAPI](https://backstage.io/docs/reference/core-plugin-api.analyticsapi/).

-Backstage comes with an event-based analytics API that enables to collect and analyize Backstage usage.
+Backstage comes with an event-based analytics API that enables to collect and analyze Backstage usage.
 Currently, it supports analytics platform such as Google Analytics and New Relic.
-This plugin adds support for using [Umami](https://umami.is/) as analytics platform.
+This plugin adds support for instead using the open-source web analytics platforms [Umami](https://umami.is/) with Backstage.

-### This plugin:

-- Is an implementation of the Backstage [AnalyticsAPI](https://backstage.io/docs/reference/core-plugin-api.analyticsapi/)

 ## Why Umami?

 Umami describes themselves as "a simple, fast, privacy-focused, open-source analytics solution".
-It has support for tracking both events and routing.

 ## Getting started

+In order to start tracking events in Backstage and send them to your Umami instance, you will need to:

-1. First, install the plugin into your app:
+1. Install the plugin into your app:

 ```bash
 # From your Backstage root directory
 yarn --cwd packages/app add @axis-backstage/plugin-analytics-module-umami
 ```

-2. Then, add the following code to your `apis.ts` file.
+2. Add the plugin to your Backstage instance by adding the following code to your `apis.ts` file.

 ```tsx
 // packages/app/src/apis.ts